OpenMined/PySyft/docs/source/guides/data-owner/02-create-account-configure-pb.rst

    Domain Node <00-deploy-domain>` and :doc:`How to upload private data to the Domain Node <01-upload-data>`.
 It is highly recommended to execute these steps before implementing this tutorial.

-The steps covered in this tutorial include:
+📒 Overview of this tutorial:

 #. **Defining** account credentials
 #. **Assigning** privacy budget